Fashion Leads the Way at Box Hill Institute!

 “This project requires students to research, plan and develop a comprehensive merchandising solution; the real world experience will make them attractive to industry when they graduate.”
 Employment opportunities for graduates of the Bachelor of Fashion Merchandising include fashion buyer, merchandiser, visual merchandiser, product developer, retail manager, marketing assistant, or being self-employed by a fashion boutique or online retailer.

-The course takes three years of full-time study at the Whitehorse campus and graduates have the option to proceed to a masters program.
+The course takes three years of full-time study and graduates have the option to proceed to a masters program.